troyBORG/HeadlessTickManager/README.md

 A [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader) mod for [Resonite](https://resonite.com/) that adjusts the tick rate of the headless client based on user and world count.

+This mod is **heavily experimental**, it may or may not help but the goal is to reduce overall system resources while avoiding desync in larger sessions.
+Feel free to experiment with different configurations as the mod likely will need tuning for the hardware, network, and sessions you want to run.

 ## Requirements
 - [Headless Client](https://wiki.resonite.com/Headless_Server_Software)
 - [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader)